rockettheme/docs/Docs/wordpress/plugins/roksprocket/lists_mode.md

 ![][lists1]

 :   1. **Title** This is the title of your widget.
-[16%, 09%, se]
+[22%, 13%, se]
     2. **Filtered Article List Options** Gives you access to item-specific settings for the posts title, description, image, and link.
-[53%, 46%, nw]
+[53%, 46%, sw]
     3. **Layout Type** This is where you will select the Layout Mode you wish to use for your RokSprocket widget.
-[47%, 80%, nw]
+[47%, 82%, sw]
     4. **Content Filter Rules** Sets the content filter rules for the widget.
-[56%, 79%, sw]
+[53%, 75%, ne]

 1. The **Title** field gives you the ability to set a title for the widget itself.
 Every widget has to have a title, though you can opt to hide it from public view for a cleaner, more theme integrated look.
-The **Position** field right below it gives you the ability to set the position within the theme's layout the widget should appear in.

 2. The **Filtered Article List** gives you access to item-specific settings including: